DilutedPilk/SBA-308/README.md

 As the third assignment isn't due yet, it is not counted in the average.
 The first student has submitted the third assignment while the second student has not.
 I attempted to mitigate the issue and stop the third assignment from calculating into the first student's average and I am unsure if it was implimented correctly.

-I should have used a find function to see if there are any repeats in the array.
+I should have used a find function to see if there are any repeats in the getID() function.
 This problem does not appear in this particular array but if the submissions.learner_id happen to be disorganized, the program would likely not work the way it should.